 This procedure applies only to non-academic conduct related issues.
 Academic related issues are handled separately through the Academic Affairs Office.
-Where appropriate, a reference to the Vice President for Student Success or Title IX Coordinator includes their designees.
+Where appropriate, a reference to the Student Conduct Official, Vice President for Student Success, or Title IX Coordinator includes their designees.

-Allegations of misconduct may be made by any member of the College community -student, faculty, or staff, or by members of the community at large.
-All cases of alleged student misconduct shall be referred to the Vice President for Student Success for review, except Title IX violations, where the case shall be referred to the Title IX Coordinator for review.
+Allegation of misconduct may be made by any member of the College community - student, faculty, or staff, or by members of the community at large.

+All cases of alleged student misconduct shall be referred to the Student Conduct Official for review, except Title IX violations, where the case shall be referred to the Title IX Coordinator for review.

-Within a reasonable period of time, the Vice President for Student Success or the Title IX Coordinator will review the complaint; communicate with the Reporting Party and/or Impacted Person to discuss the allegations, witnesses, and evidence; and conduct an appropriate investigation including, as necessary, obtaining witness testimony or statements and physical evidence.
+Within a reasonable period of time, the Student Conduct Official or the Title IX Coordinator will review the complaint; communicate with the Reporting Party and/or Impacted Person to discuss the allegations, witnesses, and evidence; and conduct an appropriate investigation including, as necessary, obtaining witness testimony or statements and physical evidence.
 Interim measures may be taken where appropriate.
 Interim measures may include temporary no contact order(s), changes in academic schedule(s), housing reassignment(s), counseling, or other relevant actions.
-In extraordinary cases, a Respondent may be temporarily suspended prior to the final outcome of the process if necessary to protect the campus community or prevent serious disruption of the academic process.
+In extraordinary cases, a Respondent may be temporarily suspended prior to the final outcome of the process, if necessary, to protect the campus community or prevent serious disruption of the academic process.
 In such circumstances, the process shall follow the suspension as expeditiously as possible.